apache/incubator-graphar/README.rst

 **Optional**: Using a Custom Namespace

-The `namespace` that `gar` is defined in is configurable.
-By default, it is defined in `namespace GraphArchive`; however this can be toggled by setting `NAMESPACE` option with cmake:
+The :code:`namespace` is configurable.
+By default, it is defined in :code:`namespace GraphArchive`; however this can be toggled by setting :code:`NAMESPACE` option with cmake:

 .. code:: shell